Best Volleyball Snacks for Tournaments

 Mini Meal Snack Ideas

-Make sure to pack extra water and sports drinks in your cooler for the volleyball tournament.
-Dehydration can negatively impact sports performance and increase the risk of heat illness2.
+Dehydration can negatively impact sports performance and increase the risk of heat illness (2).
 Thus, focusing on hydration is important for volleyball players competing in a full-day of tournament play.

 Hydration for Volleyball Players

 During activity, you sweat in order to remove heat from your body.
 When you sweat, you lose both fluid and electrolytes.
 The main electrolyte lost in sweat is sodium.
-Therefore, when focusing on staying hydrated, it is important to consume both fluid and sodium.

 Sports Drinks

-Sports drinks are formulated to contain carbohydrates and electrolytes.
 When consumed during activity, the carbohydrates in the sports drink provide energy for the working muscles.
 The electrolytes in the sports drink help replace the electrolytes lost in sweat.

-Consuming a sports drink between events can also be beneficial, especially when there is little time between matches.
 If space is limited in your cooler, consider purchasing individual packets of sports drink mix that can be added to your water bottle.
 Keeping several packets of your favorite sports drink mix in your volleyball bag can definitely come in handy.

 Importance of Hydration